Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Interaction.md

 #### POS Entry Mode

-The below table identifies the valid values of how account number was entered on the transaction.
+Pos entry mode value identifies how account number was entered on the transaction.
+The below table identifies the valid values of `posEntryMode`.

 | Value | Description |
 |-------|-------------|